The Workout Batman Deserves (and the one he needs right now)

 Here’s a look at the workout:

 Certainly, I don’t think it’s possible for a mortal man—even one who has all the money and steroids in the world—to follow that program.
 Secondly, the entire thing is moot, because this type of training just doesn’t leave him any time for actual crime-fighting.
+Not to mention the martial arts training and other skills he has to work on.

 Most importantly, presenting us with this workout cheapens Batman.
 It removes him from our reach.
 If you’ll forgive me for a mini-rant, I believe the draw of Batman is that he IS a normal guy, at least at his core.
 Batman makes us think that you don’t need to be born with superpowers, or be a mutant, or even get bit by a spider to be a hero—he does all of the amazing things he does while limited by his humanity.